Information Disclosure Based on TCFD Recommendations (Response to Climate Change)

 Integration of the process for identifying and evaluating risks and opportunities due to climate change into comprehensive risk management

 We have integrated the process for identifying and evaluating risks and opportunities due to climate change into the comprehensive risk management under our risk management system.
 Under the risk management system, we carry out annual risk assessments for all business units, including Group companies in Japan and overseas, and the results are aggregated to identify significant risks.
 With regard to climate change, we also use this assessment to extract and evaluate risks and opportunities, and view it as one of the risks that could affect our company in the medium to long term.
-However, the assessment of risks and opportunities due to climate change has not yet been conducted for overseas group companies, and therefore we would like to implement it as soon as possible.

 Process for managing climate change-related risks and opportunities